hydrusnetwork/hydrus/docs/ipfs.md

 You can also paste one of these URLs into any normal hydrus downloader.

 !!! info "URL Prefix"
-    If you put in `http://127.0.0.1:8080/ipfs/` in the clipboard prefix field in _manage services_, then any time you copy a multihash, you'll actually copy the whole valid URL that fetches it.
+    If you put in `http://127.0.0.1:8080/ipfs/` in the clipboard prefix field in _services->edit_, then any time you copy a multihash, you'll actually copy the whole valid URL that fetches it.
 You could also use a public gateway prefix, or an externally visible host for your local IPFS instance.

 ## directories { id="directories" }